ese5160/a14g-final-submission-t08-magic-curtain/README.md

         It utilizes internet connectivity to facilitate remote operation, allowing users to adjust their curtains from anywhere with an internet connection.
 Additionally, the device leverages the internet to access and process data from various sensors, enhancing its functionality and user experience.

-- Inspiration
+- **Inspiration**

     - What inspired you to do the project?

-        The inspiration for this project stemmed from my personal challenge of waking up in the morning without the jarring sound of an alarm.
+        The inspiration for this project stemmed from the personal challenge of waking up in the morning without the jarring sound of an alarm.
 By integrating a 'smart mode' in the curtain opener, it can autonomously open the curtains when the sunlight reaches a set threshold, allowing for a natural and gentle morning wake-up with sunlight, aligning with the body's natural response to light.

-- Device Functionality
+- **Device Functionality**

-    - Explain how your Internet-connected device is designed
+    - Explain how the Internet-connected device is designed

     - Include sensors, actuators, and other critical components.

-    - Your block diagram from earlier in this semester will be quite helpful here!

         The core of our Internet-connected device revolves around the SAMW25 chip, which enables seamless wireless internet connectivity.
 This chip acts as the brain of the device, facilitating communication between the various components and the user interface.
         The primary function of our device is curtain manipulation, which is achieved using a continuous rotation servo motor mounted on the curtain rod.
 We selected the PWM-controlled TR-90 model for its precision and reliability in controlling the curtain movement.
 The servo motor is directly connected to the SAMW25 chip, allowing for accurate control and feedback.